mac-gallagher/Shuffle/README.md

 	github "mac-gallagher/Shuffle"

 ### Swift Package Manager
-MultiProgressView is available through [Swift PM](<https://swift.org/package-manager/>).
+Shuffle is available through [Swift PM](<https://swift.org/package-manager/>).
 To install it, simply add the package as a dependency in `Package.swift`:

 ```swift
 dependencies: [